Order the spring issue here

 Those with power and authority have always wanted to cut the whistleblowers

-Whistleblowing: MODERN TIMES's appendix ORIENTERING is devoted to warning and truth.
+Notification: MODERN TIMES's appendix ORIENTERING is devoted to warning and truth.

 Silently disciplining research

-PRIO: Researchers who question the legitimacy of US wars, seem to experience being ousted from their positions in research and media institutions.
-The example presented here is from the Institute for Peace Research in Oslo (PRIO), an institution which historically has had researchers critical of wars of aggression – and who can hardly be labeled friends of nuclear arms.
+PRIORITIES: Many who question the legitimacy of the US wars seem to be pressured by research and media institutions.
+An example here is the Institute for Peace Research (PRIO), which has had researchers who have historically been critical of any war of aggression – who have hardly belonged to the close friends of nuclear weapons.

 Wallraff: "Assange has become a scapegoat"

-Assange"It is incomprehensible that an undermining of the rule of law to such an extent can take place in a democracy like Sweden," says Günter Wallraff in a conversation with MODERN TIMES about the Julian Assange case.
+Assange: "It is incomprehensible that an undermining of the rule of law to such an extent can take place in a democracy like Sweden," says Günter Wallraff in a conversation with MODERN TIMES about the Julian Assange case.
 And adds: "The death sentence is as good as handed down."

 Like the trial in Old Bailey against Julian Assange

-ASSANGEIn this interview with journalist John Pilger, he discusses the trial of Julian Asange, as well as the freedom to hold authorities accountable, the freedom to challenge, to point out hypocrisy and to protest.
+Assange: In this interview with journalist John Pilger, he discusses the trial of Julian Asange, as well as the freedom to hold authorities accountable, the freedom to challenge, to point out hypocrisy and to protest.

 The whistleblower of the Holocaust